dimhoLt/go-err-example/readme.md

 Regardless of the error type returned, the return value declared in the function should **always** be `error`, and never the custom error declared in the package.

+### Scope
+Errors should always return errors that represent their package and their functionality, and may convert errors to errors of its own type as seen fit.

+An example is a package that talks to a database, but doesn't want the user of the package to care about the underlying database implementation.
+Instead of then returning an `mgo.NotFound` error, which would break functionality if the package would start returning `pgsql.NotFound`, it may convert those into its own errors with the same name.

 ## Examples
 To show how the code is expected to work, run `$ go run main.go`.
 It will showcase both an implementation of an error